WordPress Tutorials, Tips, and Resources to Help Grow Your Business

 After copying the URI, return to the Google APIs page and paste it into the field under Authorized redirect URIs.

-You’ve now successfully created a Gmail web application!
+You’ve now successfully created a Google web application!

 Now we need to see the full details.
 On the last screen, click I’ll do this later to go to the Credentials page.